How To Find Out How Long A Process Has Been Running In Linux

 Find Out How Long A Process Has Been Running In Linux

-The ps command has different format specifiers (keywords) that may be used to control the output format.
+The ps command has different format specifiers (keywords) that can be used to control the output format.
 We are going to use the following two keywords to find the uptime of an active process.

 - etimes – elapsed time since the process was started, in seconds.